Banner photo is Centre St, north from Christopher St, in 1907. Courtesy of Toronto Public Library.

 Ugh.
 Cold dread – that’s what I’d have felt if I was poor Mrs. Wallace waiting as someone or “spirit sans body” climbed the stairs.

 I’ve never connected a heavy tread with being in stocking feet, but who am I to say.
 At least things appear to have calmed downed on Centre St. … or had they?

 Poor Wallace is polite enough to open the door for the, uh, thing and gets a sleepless night for his troubles.

 Now that we’ve heard about the blood, it seems less like a portentous event and more like a “huh, how’d that get here” moment.
 But the flying knife and the banging pot?
 I’d be out of there faster than you could say “Is it likely we have goblins in Toronto?”

 As for the Wallaces and Hannas, they most certainly did move out soon after these events.
 Interestingly enough, the next recorded resident of 120 Centre St was a Mr. Bates …

-Today, the stretch of Centre St. where the troubled house sat is gone, lopped off long ago in the building of the Toronto General Hospital.
+Today, the stretch of Centre St where the troubled house sat is gone – lopped off long ago and replaced by the Hospital for Sick Children.
 As for the meddlesome spirits, who knows – but I for one wouldn’t dawdle in the bowels of the hospital.